projectEndings/Endings/articles/balisage_2022/02_2_index.md

 </xsl:for-each-group>
 ```

-The `makeMap` template takes each group of stems and creates the an XML map in the JSON namespace[^2: This advantage of using this structure rather than XPath maps and arrays is the ease with which we can construct an array until such time that the proposed XSLT 4.0 `<xsl:array>` instruction becomes available. ] for the file:
+The `makeMap` template takes each group of stems and creates the an XML map in the JSON namespace[^02_2_1] for the file:

 ```xml
  <xsl:template name="makeMap" as="element(j:map)">